gcordova19/MCV_CNN_framework/Detection/Readme.md

 * I put here three files might be useful but the most important one is tower_data_config.py where I extend the two classes ```Config```, ```Dataset``` on some dataset that containd three classes.

+* to download the pretrained model weights on coco you can use this script download_pretrained_MRCNN_COCO.sh

+The following sections showing how the code can be used in general

 # Training the model